-In November 2020 Ballymore undertook a small surface drilling program, including two holes at Dittmer totalling 955.0 m.
-Stage 1 underground diamond drilling consisted of five holes (DTDD003 - 007) from the underground drilling platform in August - September 2021 for 946.51m.
-All drill holes successfully intersected the targeted lode structures and confirmed the potential for extensions to the historic lode.
+In November 2020 Ballymore undertook a small surface drilling program, including two holes at Dittmer totalling 955.0 m, encountering vein-hosted mineralisation.
+Stage 1 underground diamond drilling was completed in 2021 and consisted of five holes (DTDD003 - 007) for 946.51m.
+All drill holes successfully intersected the targeted lode structure and confirmed the potential for faulted extensions to the historic lode.
+The Stage 2 underground diamond drilling program was completed in 2022 and comprised 3 holes (DTDD008 - 010) for 537.3m.
+All holes successfully intersected the modelled offset Duffer Lode within a few metres of the interpreted position based on the offset lode model.

-Stage 2 Underground Drilling